rodionlim/dexter/README.md

 Dexter is an autonomous financial research agent that thinks, plans, and learns as it works.
 It performs analysis using task planning, self-reflection, and real-time market data.
 Think Claude Code, but built specifically for financial research.

-This repository is a fork of https://github.com/michaelh03/dexter-free
+This repository is a fork of https://github.com/michaelh03/dexter-free.
+Multiple LLM providers are supported (claude/gemini/openai).

 <img width="979" height="651" alt="Screenshot 2025-10-14 at 6 12 35 PM" src="https://github.com/user-attachments/assets/5a2859d4-53cf-4638-998a-15cef3c98038" />